XLPE/RStore/README.md

 RStore
 ======

-R-Store: A Scalable Distributed System for Supporting Real-time Analytics It is widely recognized that OLTP and OLAP queries have different data access patterns, processing needs and requirements.
+It is widely recognized that OLTP and OLAP queries have different data access patterns, processing needs and requirements.
 Hence, the OLTP queries and OLAP queries